 It is preferable to avoid collection of stool samples during the menstrual cycle, in the presence of bleeding hemorrhoids or when blood is lost in the urine

-In addition to having a greater diagnostic capacity, this type of analysis allows you to collect a single sample of feces and not three as, instead, required in the other tests.
+In addition to having a greater diagnostic capacity, this type of analysis allows you to collect a single sample of stool and not three as, instead, required in the other tests.

 Furthermore, no specific diet or preparation is required; however, it is always best to avoid collecting stool samples during the menstrual cycle.

-To ensure that the test result is reliable, it is advisable, during the collection of feces, to carefully follow the instructions included in the package, those provided by the doctor or by the healthcare staff of the reference analysis laboratory.
+To ensure that the test result is reliable, it is advisable, when collecting feces, to carefully follow the instructions included in the package, those provided by the doctor or by the healthcare staff of the reference analysis laboratory.

 The result of the occult blood test is, normally, negative.
 This means that there is no blood in the stool.
-On average, for every 100 people who take the test, five turns out positive, in other words, there are traces of blood or an "interfering substance" found in the gastrointestinal tract in their faeces.
+On average, for every 100 people who take the test, five turns out positive, in other words, their faeces contain traces of blood or an "interfering substance" found in the gastrointestinal tract.

 So-called results false negatives on the other hand, they can be caused by the consumption of large doses of vitamin C or by the collection of a few stool samples because in many conditions the bleeding of intestinal polyps and tumor lesions is not continuous and the blood, therefore, is not evenly distributed throughout the " Therefore, it is advisable to collect three different stool samples on three different days, in order to increase the chances of detecting bleeding.